Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Introduction

-To develop topology optimization methods that learn from experience, we must first understand the limitations of conventional approaches.
-In density-based methods~\cite{bendsoe1989}, the design domain is discretized into finite elements (FEs), and each element is assigned a density value between 0 and 1, indicating the material occupancy.
-A gradient-based optimizer, commonly the Method of Moving Asymptotes (MMA)~\cite{svanberg2002}, is then used to identify the set of densities that minimizes the design objective.
-Because the design variables are tied to the computational mesh, any change in discretization or geometry requires restarting the optimization with a new set of design variables~\cite{white2020}, making it difficult to transfer knowledge between tasks.
-Neural topology optimization (neural TO) ~\cite{hoyer2019, deng2020} offers an alternative by encoding the material distribution in learnable parameters of neural networks.
-Approaches based on neural implicit representations, in particular, provide a design representation that is intrinsically mesh-agnostic~\cite{chandrasekhar2021}.
-Neural TO has shown several compelling advantages: reshaping the loss landscape to uncover superior designs~\cite{sanu2024, herrmann2024}; inducing regularization effects similar to traditional filtering techniques~\cite{dupuis2021, chandrasekhar2021b, doosti2021}; and enabling direct design conditioning on physical fields like strain energy density~\cite{nie2021, chen2023, nobari2024}.
-However, Sanu et al.~\cite{sanu2024} recently showed that reparameterization induces highly non-convex loss landscapes, leading to increased iteration counts compared to conventional TO methods when starting from standard neural network initializations.
+To develop TO methods that learn from experience, we must first understand the limitations of knowledge transfer in standard approaches.
+In density-based methods~\citep{bendsoe1989}, the design domain is discretized into finite elements, and each element is assigned a density value between 0 and 1, indicating the material occupancy.
+The density distribution is then optimized for the selected objective using a gradient-based optimizer, commonly the Method of Moving Asymptotes (MMA)~\citep{svanberg1987}.
+Since the design variables are defined on the computational mesh, they must be redefined for each new geometry and mesh resolution~\citep{white2020}, preventing the direct transfer of learned representations.

-These characteristics -- a flexible representation that enables knowledge transfer, combined with challenging optimization landscapes -- make neural TO an ideal test-bed for developing methods that learn from experience.
-Thus far, researchers have primarily focused on heuristic initialization strategies, such as starting from learnable parameters corresponding to a uniform density distribution~\cite{zhang2021, doosti2021}.
-A notable exception is the work of Herrmann et al.~\cite{herrmann2024}, who demonstrated that transfer learning techniques can help identify superior local optima in neural acoustic TO.